solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/04_00-1_Common-Azure-development-services-overview.md

 ### Event-driven - Azure Event Grid vs. Service Bus vs. Event Hubs

-Event-driven apps create, ingest, and process events (state changes) in real-time.
+Event-driven apps create, ingest, and process events (state changes) in real time.
 Event producers and event consumers are loosely coupled, and every consumer sees every event.
 Event-driven architectures can perform complex event handling, such as aggregations over time, and operate with large volumes of data produced rapidly.

 Azure provides different services for relaying *messages* and *events*.
 When one system sends a message to another, it expects the receiving system to handle the message in a particular way and respond.
 However, with events, the publisher does not care how the event is handled.